Nirosha-Rayee/EventManagementSystem/README.md

 •	Run all the Microservices one by one and hit the Endpoints in Postman.

-Please refer this video if you want, https://www.youtube.com/watch?v=ZqxVJ9gEKo0

 **Thank you for providing this opportunity.**